johnmburt/projects/AWS/sagemaker_dog_breed_id/readme.md

 ### Microservice setup
 - Everything was done using the AWS Management Console.
-- The model training job involved specifying the model hyperparameters and filling in details about the train and test sets.
-- After the job trained successfully, I created a model instance.
+- After the job trained, I created a model instance.
 - From the model instance, an endpoint was created. **NOTE:** you're charged for running endpoints so delete them when not in use.
-- A Lambda function was created to process data sent to the Gateway API.
+- A lambda was created to process POST data from the Gateway API.
 The Lambda used an environment variable to specify the model endpoint.
 - The API created had one resource, 'classify'.
-A POST method was attached, which pointed to the Lambda.
+A POST method was attached, with pointed to the Lambda.
 - The Lambda function was modified to allow posting batches of multiple images.